spotinst/help/src/docs/managed-instance/azure/tutorials/view-details.md

 ## Costs

 The cost breakdown data provides a comprehensive overview of your stateful node’s costs.
 It is available through both the console and the API.

 ![azure-view-stateful-node-details-05](https://github.com/spotinst/help/assets/106514736/3103b23b-a8c6-42c8-8aa9-80480d0e493a)

 #### Daily Spend Breakdown

-The bar chart shows how much your compute cost was on each day of the selected time period.
+The compute lifecycle shows how much your compute cost was on each day of the selected time period.
 Each bar is broken down by spot, on-demand, and reserved instance cost for that day.
 The All Resources data display showcases the cost breakdown of compute, storage, and network resources.
 It presents the information in a stacked bar chart format.

 Hovering over a specific bar in the chart displays the following information: